imixs/imixs-workflow/src/site/markdown/deployment/deployment_guide.md

 # Deployment Guide
-The following section gives an overview how to deploy the Imixs-Workflow engine into a Java EE container.
+The following section gives an overview how to deploy the Imixs-Workflow engine into a Jakarta EE container.
 Imixs-Workflow consists of different modules which simply can be bundled together with other components of a business application.
-All Imixs-Workflow components are based on the Java EE component model.
+All Imixs-Workflow components are based on the [Jakarta EE](https://jakarta.ee/) and the [Eclipse Microprofile](https://microprofile.io/) component model.

-The examples illustrate how to deploy the components on a [JBoss/Wildfly Application server](http://www.wildfly.org) which is an open source application server based on the Java EE specification.
-The deployment is similar to all other Java EE application servers (e.g. [Glassfish](http://www.glassfish.org), [Payara](http://www.payara.fish/)...).
+The examples illustrate how to deploy the components on a [Wildfly Application server](http://www.wildfly.org) which is an open source application server based on the Jakarta EE specification.
+The deployment is similar to all other application servers (e.g. [Glassfish](http://www.glassfish.org), [Payara](http://www.payara.fish/)...).

-The Imixs-Workflow engine is based on JDK 1.8 and can be deployed into a Java EE web or EJB container.
-The packaging will differ in some details.
-Both deployment concepts will be explained in the following section.
+The Imixs-Workflow engine is based on JDK 1.8.
+The packaging will differ in some details depending on the environment you use.
 To deploy the Imixs-Workflow engine on a specific platform see also the chapters:

  * [Deployment Guide Wildfly](./wildfly.html)
  * [Deployment Guide GlassFish](./glassfish.html)